rumblesan/improviz/docs/reference.md

 ## Global

 The global functions change general things about the Improviz environment.
-Specifically the background colour and the animation style.
+Currently this is really just the background colour.

 ### background